cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/index.rst

 .. include:: ../contact.rst

-Besides this table of contents, we also have prepared a weekly plan to which we will add more content througout the semester:
+Besides this table of contents, we also have prepared a weekly plan to which we will add more content throughout the semester:

 .. toctree::
    :maxdepth: 1